sam-nayak/sam-nayak.github.io/_posts/2020-03-23-movableblocks.md

 layout: post
 title:  Movable Blocks for Openplanet
 date:   2020-03-23 23:00:13 +0200
-permalink: movableblocks
 ---

 ### Introduction
 Movable Blocks is a plugin for Openplanet that allows you to introduce movement into your TrackMania maps.

 ### Features
 With Movable Blocks you can: